0

 A sensible order

-MFA, backup testing, old accounts, patching and exposed remote access.
+• Fix identity, MFA, backups, patching and exposed remote access.

-External systems, internal systems, web apps, wireless, cloud or a mix.
+• Agree the scope: external systems, internal systems, web applications, wireless, cloud or a mix.

 08